Bookmark & Share

 Category Archives: Kidney Cysts

-The problem that you describe appears to be a urological problem.
-I am a nephrologist and have no expertise in the bladder or the prostate.
-I suggest that you consult with a urologist.
-I am unable to provide a specific … Continue reading →
+The problem that you describe is a urological problem.
+I am a nephrologist and have no surgical expertise.
+A urologist is a surgeon and deals with bleeding of the lower urinary tract.
+I suggest that you continue to consult with … Continue reading →